Jolkert/cobblemore/README.md

 - [ ] Wide Lens
 - [ ] Zoom Lens

+Thank you to AyItsPauley for the finalized textures!

 ## Find a bug?
 Report it on the [GitHub issues page](https://github.com/Jolkert/cobblemore/issues)!